Kristina01111000/Drws_site/README.md

 Nutrition group

 - share a recipe?
 Not against the idea of outside recipes ie quinoa salad recipe
-- picture of mung beans in a jar? start a few of those in a jar soon, and take multiple pictues, like 1 every day

 - forget about the recipes mentioned in the video, its not important right now
 -